-Charge levied on imports and listed in importing country's tariff schedules.
+The charge levied on imports and listed in importing country's tariff schedules.
 Duties may be specific or ad valorem or a combination of the two (ad valorem with a specific minimum, or the greater of the two).

 Customs duties are charged under the Customs Act, 1969 [Reference: First Schedule of Bangladesh Customs Tariff (BCT 2015)].
-The Customs authority of NBR grants some special exemptions on the statutory rate for certain sectors through Statutory Regulatory Orders (SRO) and order.
+The Customs authority of NBR grants some special exemptions on the statutory rate for certain sectors through Statutory Regulatory Orders (SRO) and orders.

 A group of countries forming a single customs territory in which (1) tariffs and other barriers are eliminated on substantially all the trade between the constituent countries for products originating in these countries, and (2) there is a common external trade policy (common external tariff) that applies to nonmembers.

-A designated place where imported goods are stored under Customs control without payment of import duties and taxes
+A designated place where imported goods are stored under customs control without payment of import duties and taxes

 The country where the goods were mined, grown, or manufactured or where each foreign material used or incorporated in a good underwent a change in tariff classification indicating a substantial transformation under the applicable rule of origin for the good.

 “Delivered at Place” means that the seller delivers when the goods are placed at the disposal of the buyer on the arriving means of transport ready for unloading at the named place of destination.
 The seller bears all risks involved in bringing the goods to the named place.